Systems-Theory-in-Systems-Biology/EPI/docs/source/example_models/stock_example.rst

 * External Data Source: The model shows how to use an external data source in the workflow by overwriting the method :py:meth:`epic.core.model.Model.dataLoader`.
 * High-Dimensional: The model has a high number of dimensions: DataDim = 19, ParamDim = 6
   * Number of Walkers in MCMC Sampling: Requires a large number of walkers, because TODO!!!
-  * Visualization: The visualizataion can be done for each dimension seperately, for two selected dimensions or using spider web plots.
+  * Visualization: The visualization can be done for each dimension separately, for two selected dimensions or using spider web plots.

 ..
 TODO::